Paul W. Tibbets IV: Military career

-Paul Warfield Tibbets IV is the grandson of Paul W. Tibbets Jr., the pilot of the aircraft that dropped an atomic bomb on the Japanese city of Hiroshima in 1945.
+Paul Warfield Tibbets IV is the grandson of Brigadier General Paul W. Tibbets Jr., the pilot of the aircraft which dropped an atomic bomb on the Japanese city of Hiroshima in 1945, the Enola Gay.
 He grew up in Montgomery, Alabama, and was inspired to join the United States Air Force (USAF) not by his famous grandfather but by his father, Paul W. Tibbets III, a pharmacist and hospital administrator who served in the United States Army Reserve, retiring as a colonel.
 "When I was in 9th grade," he recalled "I became involved in youth service projects.
 It was a passion of mine to serve.
 My father said 'You seem to be very interested in serving – what do you want to do with your life?'
 I told him I was interested in serving, and he told me to look into something like the ROTC or service academies."